What Really Happens After You Break Your Phone?

 you’ll smash yours too.
 Whether you’ve broken your smartphone or not, it’s a good idea to keep an eye

 out for your local, quality, repair shop.
-So you know exactly where to go in the event your phone does
+So you know exactly where to go in the event your phone does break.

 Repair Points are Everywhere